-This course introduces Microsoft Access, a database management program which can be used to collect, manage and display information.
+This course introduces database software which can be used to collect, manage and display information.
 Students learn procedures to structure and maintain a database by working with various database objects such as a table, query, form and report.
-Lecture one hour per week.

 OMT 219 DATABASE SOFTWARE ADVANCED 2 CREDITS